-Baldness drug may cause sexual side effects: FDAApril 12th, 2012 By Steven Reinberg, HealthDay Reporter in Medications /
+Baldness drug may cause sexual side effects: FDAApril 12, 2012 By Steven Reinberg, HealthDay Reporter in Medicine & Health / Medications

 (HealthDay) -- Two Merck & Co. drugs -- one to treat hair loss in men, the other to treat an enlarged prostate gland -- will get revised labels warning of potential sexual side effects that can last even after patients stop taking the drugs, the U.S. Food and Drug Administration said Thursday.